 Is it a list of things that are investments in you and your future?

 If not, it’s time to re-write the To-Do list.
 Make it your ‘ To-MY FUTURE ’ list.
 As part of my morning routine, I write down 3 priorities for the day.
 Those 3 things must be in support of my future ambitions and must get done that day.
-The errands will get done, and if not today than tomorrow.
+The errands will get done, and if not today then tomorrow.
 But today, I give priority to creating my future with these 3 things that when I accomplish them I will have invested in my future and I’ll feel a sense of accomplishment.
 When you prioritize your future list over your To-Do list it has a compounding effect creating momentum and motivation.
 Dare I say a sense of control and happiness.
 Here’s another trap of the busy person.
-Letting meetings of the day rule the day, your calendar and becoming your To-Do list.
+Allowing meetings set your day, your calendar and becoming a To-Do list.
 Going from this meeting to that meeting, and that phone call to the next Zoom meeting.
 It keeps you busy, but gets nothing done.
-Letting your calendar dictate your future has you in hamster wheel.
-When we allow the meetings of the day to become our organizing system, we are running but staying in the same place.
-Busy with nothing to show for it.
+Letting your calendar dictate your future has you on a hamster wheel.
+When we allow the meetings of the day to become your organizing system, you are running but staying in place.
+Busy, yes, but how close are you to delivering on your priorities?
 When the calendar controls you, your future list doesn’t even get written.
 Meetings and calls are reality of the business world.
 The baseline of your calendar should start with your To-My Future list.
 When your calendar is set first with your priorities, you’ll manage the meetings and To-Dos around them.
 I worked with someone many years ago who blocked out two hours of his day each day.
 On his shared electronic calendar it said ‘Me Time’ everyday for 2 hours.
 I naively made fun of it with others at the time.
 He is now a successful CRO.
-What I could have learned earlier from him if I’d been curious enough to ask about his calendaring.
+I could have learned earlier from him if I’d been curious enough to ask about his calendaring.
 He set time in his day to get sh-t done.
 He dedicated time in pursuit of his highest priorities.
+He got sh-t done.
+He's now the sh-t.
 I work with a leadership group where people lead ‘Get Sh-t Done’ events and days.
 Where people come together (virtually now) with a mission to be completely focused on something they want to work on, complete and create.
 They meet at the start and share what they want to accomplish and then heads down.
 With short breaks factored in to help reset together as a group, this concept is a productivity igniter.
 It has to do with coming in with a personal priority and then having the accountability factor of sitting/working/zooming with others who have come for the same purpose.
 Crazy, maybe, but crazy good for me.
-I'm now doing virtual co-working at The Co-Co which has a similar framework and it has been a game changer for me.
+I'd even say a game changer for me.
 I hope you consider rewriting your To-Do list to become your To-My Future list.
 Let's turn the mindset of busy into something that ignites your extraordinary future!
-Email me @ firstname.lastname@example.org